MicrosoftDocs/microsoft-salescopilot-docs/articles/insights-partner-apps.md

 :::image type="content" source="media/latest-activities-partner-app.png" alt-text="Sceenshot showing latest activities from DocuSign.":::

-All the information about activities comes from the partner applications. the Sales app renders the activity information retrieved from the partner application through the Power Platform connector. the Sales app does not edit or filter the information.
+All the information about activities comes from the partner applications.
+The Sales app renders the activity information retrieved from the partner application through the Power Platform connector.
+The Sales app does not edit or filter the information.

 Activities are displayed with citation numbers.
 Select the citation number to drill down and see detailed information.
 To view more details in the partner application, select :::image type="icon" source="media/open-record.png" border="false"::: at the bottom-right of the card.